nicolasblanco/capistrano-discourse-provisioning/README.md

 ## Instructions

-    (on your local box)
+* Create config/deploy/production.rb using the sample file with the good server data.
+Be sure you can access to your server using the credentials in this file without having to type a password, ie. : by putting your public SSH key in ~/.ssh/authorized_keys, otherwise Capistrano will fail.

     $> bundle install

-    (edit config/deploy/production.rb with the good SSH authentication)

     $> bin/cap production provisioning